-- 1. Emily W. Gower D, University of North Carolina at Chapel Hill, Chapel Hill, USA - 2.
-Hon Shing Ong D, Singapore Eye Research Institute, Singapore, Singapore Singapore National Eye Centre, Singapore, Singapore with wound healing pathways at one month relative to baseline, however no individual differences were detected between groups.
-The summed expression of a highly coexpressed cluster of pro-fibrotic genes was higher in patients that developed ECA in the placebo group relative to controls. qPCR validation revealed that all genes in this cluster and a number of other pro-inflammatory genes were strongly associated with ECA, however these associations were not modulated by trial arm.
+- 1. Emily W. Gower (D), University of North Carolina at Chapel Hill, Chapel Hill, USA - 2.
+Hon Shing Ong D, Singapore Eye Research Institute, Singapore, Singapore Singapore National Eye Centre, Singapore, Singapore

 Any reports and responses or comments on the article can be found at the end of the article.